MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 version of the League of Legends game server from patch 4.20, which was the last League of Legends version to use unencrypted packets.

+The main issue with the encryption scheme is that it changes every patch, for example, replays for client version 11.15 cannot be read using client version 11.16 because the encryption scheme changes between patches.
+Although it is possible to reverse-engineer the method used to encrypt the replays every patch, this would require performing this process every patch.
+The issue with this is that League of Legends is patched very frequently compared to most games.
+The average patch cycle for League of Legends is 2 weeks.
+This means that whatever method was used to decrypt replay files for a single patch, would need to be adapted every two weeks and on top of that, if the encryption scheme was to change significantly between two patches, it may take even longer to implement.

+#### Downloaing Replay Files

+Aside from processing the information stored within replay files,

+### Issues and Solutions Regarding ROFL Replays

+The key issue regarding rofl replays are that the encr

 ## Summary